asenneff/manager/README.md

 want you to figure out the processes that work best for you and your areas of responsibility, and you have the freedom to experiment.
 In the rare event that a clear process structure is needed - and sometimes it is - you'll hear that from me.
 7. I believe strongly in work life balance and I work to practice it.
 If I am overloaded I tend to come in early to keep my commitment to my wife and kids to be with them in the evening.
 As a leader, I also don't want to model staying late to our group.
 8. I will let you work and figure it out until you come to me.
-I know you're an adult and i trust you to make the decisions you think need to happen.
-When it feels like im not caring about you that means im trusting you.
+I know you're an adult and I trust you to make the decisions you think need to happen.
+When it feels like I'm not caring about you that means I'm trusting you.
 9. If you see me on my phone during a meeting, please tell me to stop.
 So rude.